LionsPhil/prometheus-enviro-sensors/README.md

 ### "Configure" prometheus-enviro-sensors

-Since anything configuable is currently a TODO, if you don't have exactly the set of sensors supported, or want to listen on a different port, edit `prometheus-enviro-sensors.py` and comment parts out to taste.
+Since anything configurable is currently a TODO, if you don't have exactly the set of sensors supported, or want to listen on a different port, edit `prometheus-enviro-sensors.py` and comment parts out to taste.

 ### Configure systemd